plasma-framework/plasma/README.md

 **Core**
 --------

-At its core, the PlasmaSDO™ implementation contains a directed graph or digraph model and a set of metadata driven graph traversal algorithms.
-Data Objects under PlasmaSDO™ form a digraph transparently as a client manipulates the SDO API, graph edges or links being automatically created and used internally to manage associations between Data Object nodes.
+At its core, the PlasmaSDO® implementation contains a directed graph or digraph model and a set of metadata driven graph traversal algorithms.
+Data Objects under PlasmaSDO® form a digraph transparently as a client manipulates the SDO API, graph edges or links being automatically created and used internally to manage associations between Data Object nodes.

 ### Graph Manipulation

 Clients can assemble a Data Graph ad-hoc or query for a graph.
 Several API implementing the Visitor pattern[1] are then available to facilitate custom traversal operations on a graph.

-**PlasmaSDO™ UML Profile**
+**Plasma SDO UML Profile**
 --------------------------

 The Service Data Objects (SDO) 2.1 specification provides an extensible, lightweight runtime-available metadata API.
-It is through extensions to the SDO metadata API that the PlasmaSDO™ implementation provides more than just standard structural metadata elements, but numerous other context specific elements instructive at build-time as well as run-time to SDO Data Access Services and other consumers at various enterprise technology layers and various parts of a technology stack.
+It is through extensions to the SDO metadata API that the PlasmaSDO® implementation provides more than just standard structural metadata elements, but numerous other context specific elements instructive at build-time as well as run-time to SDO Data Access Services and other consumers at various enterprise technology layers and various parts of a technology stack.

-The PlasmaSDO™ metadata extensions are described in a UML profile which contains UML stereotypes, enumerations and other elements used to enrich UML models for use within the PlasmaSDO™ core as well as third party Data Access Service (DAS) providers.
+The PlasmaSDO® metadata extensions are described in a UML profile which contains UML stereotypes, enumerations and other elements used to enrich UML models for use within the PlasmaSDO® core as well as third party Data Access Service (DAS) providers.
 Particular design consideration has been focused on leaving each stereotype granular with only a few tightly related attributes/tags, rather than more monolithic stereotype groupings.
 This approach lets each stereotype convey far more meaning and maps well to metadata oriented extensions in various target languages, such as Java™ annotations.
 This granular approach can however have the effect of making UML diagrams more cluttered depending on the presentation settings of the UML diagramming tool.

-A single UML logical model fully enriched or annotated with the PlasmaSDO™ UML profile provides enough context specific information to support various technology-specific runtime environments and the generation of numerous context or platform-specific models as well as many other related source-code and other artifacts. **\[add link reference\]**
+A single UML logical model fully enriched or annotated with the PlasmaSDO® UML profile provides enough context specific information to support various technology-specific runtime environments and the generation of numerous context or platform-specific models as well as many other related source-code and other artifacts. **\[add link reference\]**

 **Repository**
 --------------

-The Service Data Objects (SDO) 2.1 specification provides an extensible, lightweight runtime-available metadata API, and the SDO metadata API implementation under PlasmaSDO™ is supported by an in-memory UML repository.
-Application UML model artifacts in XMI format[2] annotated with the **PlasmaSDO™ UML Profile** are loaded at runtime and merged using the [**Foundational UML (FUML)**](http://portal.modeldriven.org/project/foundationalUML) reference implementation distributed by **[modeldriven.org](http://modeldriven.org)*. *** An intermediate repository layer provides cached association and generalization relation-path information spanning multiple classifiers or models useful for Data Access Services.
+The Service Data Objects (SDO) 2.1 specification provides an extensible, lightweight runtime-available metadata API, and the SDO metadata API implementation under PlasmaSDO® is supported by an in-memory UML repository.
+Application UML model artifacts in XMI format[2] annotated with the **PlasmaSDO**® **UML Profile** are loaded at runtime and merged using the [**Foundational UML (FUML)**](http://portal.modeldriven.org/project/foundationalUML) reference implementation distributed by **[modeldriven.org](http://modeldriven.org)*. *** An intermediate repository layer provides cached association and generalization relation-path information spanning multiple classifiers or models useful for Data Access Services.
 In addition it provides convenient access to basic UML elements and associated stereotype instances.
 In general, the SDO metadata API (e.g. Type, Property and TypeHelper), implementation delegates to the intermediate repository layer, which then delegates to the [**FUML**](http://portal.modeldriven.org/project/foundationalUML) repository.
 Though multiple UML models may be loaded, SDO metadata is created only on demand as accessed.

-Figure 1 – Repository Layers
+Figure – Repository Layers

 ### Namespaces